• Home

 28. Your Home Feels More Intentional

-And it shows—it feels calm the second you walk in.
+And it shows – it feels calm the moment you step inside .

 29. Conversations Get Deeper